6 ways to make money fast

 2. Sell your stuff

-Thanks to Marie Kondo’s best-selling book The Life-Changing Magic of Tidying Up decluttering has become a movement of its own.
+Thanks to Marie Kondo’s best-selling book The Life-Changing Magic of Tidying Up, decluttering has become a movement of its own.
 The best part?
 Not only does your space look neat and tidy all the time, but you can actually make money off your unwanted clutter.
-Gumtree or eBay are the online options, or if you want to go old-school, book a store at your local market instead.
+Facebook Marketplace, Gumtree and eBay are great online selling options.
+Or if you want to go old-school, hold a garage sale or book a stall at your local market instead.

 3. Rent your assets